Stéphane E. Caron

 A member of the Gowling WLG's Intellectual Property Litigation Group, Stéphane represents clients before the Federal Court of Canada, the Federal Court of Appeal, the Ontario Superior Court of Justice and the Trademark Opposition Board.

 A former chair of the firm's Copyright National Practice Group, Stéphane has extensive experience in advising clients on copyright policy and related regulatory issues.
-He is the current chair of the Copyright Technical Committee of the Canadian Intellectual Property Institute (IPIC) and former chair of IPIC’s Copyright Policy Committee.
-He is also member of the Copyright Section of the American Bar Association.
-Stéphane teaches copyright law as an adjunct professor at the University of Ottawa and speaks on developments in copyright, trademarks and privacy law.
+He is the current chair of the Copyright Committee of the Canadian Intellectual Property Institute (IPIC) and the chair of the International Copyright Laws Committee of the American Bar Association (ABA).
+He is also co-chair of the Copyright Society Ottawa Chapter.
+Stéphane taught copyright law as an adjunct professor at the University of Ottawa from 1998 to 2018 and continues to speak on developments in copyright, trademarks and privacy law.

 Fluent in French and English, Stéphane advises and represents clients in both of Canada’s official languages.